AHIC Secretariat & Directorate

 The AHIC Directors and Trustees are volunteers who are committed to serving the Australian Horse Industry.

-Mark Burnell (Vic) Director
+Mark Burnell (Vic), President

 Mark has ridden horses all his life and grew up attending Kangaroo Ground Pony Club and is now a licensed racehorse trainer and hobby breeder.